Time Zones in Niger

 how many time zones does Niger have?

-Niger has one official time zone for the entire country.
-It uses Africa/Niamey (UTC+1) nationwide, so cities such as Niamey, Zinder, Maradi, Agadez, and Dosso all follow the same local time.
+Niger has one time zone for the entire country: Africa/Niamey.
+This means cities such as Niamey, Zinder, Maradi, Agadez, Tahoua, and Gaya all use the same local time without any internal regional differences.

 does Niger use daylight saving time?